splunk/splunk-connect-for-syslog/docs/gettingstarted.md

 overhead on the sender favoring performance over reliability.
 This fundamental choice means any instability or resource constraint will cause data to be lost in transmission.

-* When practical and cost effective considering the importance of completeness as a requirement, place the sc4s instance in the same VLAN as the source device.
+* When practical and cost effective (considering the importance of completeness as a requirement), place the sc4s instance in the same VLAN as the source device.

 * Avoid crossing a Wireless network, WAN, Firewall, Load Balancer, or inline IDS.